EvilMonke/lbannana-remake.github.io/README.md

    <p>NOTICE some games are in different repositories so thats why some might not work.</p>
    i code ig. made this shitty site in a day. (and it shows)

-im a beginner so i will learn css and add it when i fully understand it
+im a beginner so i will learn css and add it when i fully understand it.

    <h1>deploy options</h1>